valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 In particular, it inherits from [`AsyncBehaviour`](./async_behaviour.md), and so the methods can use the asynchronous programming paradigm.

+Concrete classes of the `BaseState` class must specify the `matching_round` class attribute, which indicates the `AbstractRoundBehaviour` the ABCIApp round associated with the state behaviour.
+This is useful to check whether the state behaviour should be changed according to the current ABCIApp round.

 A concrete class of `AbstractRoundBehaviour` looks like:

 ```python